Thursday, July 9, 2026

 If you have events or information you would like to communicate, communication request forms are available from the church office, in the Gathering Place, or online.

-Let us continue to celebrate our Risen Savior together in the Sanctuary or Online this Sunday!
+Let us continue to celebrate the Light of the World together in the Sanctuary or Online this Sunday!

 Pastor Rodney Bistline